Mahazat as-Sayd Protected Area

 The Mahazat as-Sayd Protected Area is a 220,000 ha large protected area in central Saudi Arabia.
 The area is totally fenced and protection from livestock grazing has allowed a spectacular recovery of native vegetation.
-The reserve is now dominated by grasslands, which are a reminder of what most of the Arabian peninsula may have looked once.
+The reserve is now dominated by grasslands, which are a reminder of how most of the Arabian peninsula may have looked once.

 Mahazat as-Sayd is one of the few places where the Arabian oryx has been reintroduced.
 In addition the reem gazelle and red-necked ostrich have been reintroduced in the reserve.